-Every person owning, leasing, occupying or using any building designed or used for human habitation or commercial activities shall be required either to provide and maintain a properly functioning OWTS or to provide and maintain an adequate connection to a public sewer for such building.
+Every person owning, leasing, occupying or using any building that has plumbing fixtures conveying sewage shall be required either to provide and maintain a properly functioning OWTS or to provide and maintain an adequate connection to a public sewer for such building.
 An OWTS shall provide for the disposal of sewage in a manner that does not create a public health hazard and does not degrade surface or groundwater quality.
 All OWTS both existing and new, and all parts thereof, shall be maintained in a safe and sanitary condition at all times.
 The owner, lessee, occupant, user, or their designated agent, shall be responsible for the maintenance of such systems.
 Where permitted, an OWTS shall be provided for each building designed for human habitation, except that a group of attached buildings, designed for habitation, occupying land in one ownership and having a yard or court in common, may be serviced by a single OWTS.
+The use of vault toilets or semi-permanent Portable Toilets at a temporary use non-residential publicly-accessed site (i.e, beach, park, trailhead, campground) may be allowed by the Health Officer where installation of an OWTS is not feasible and a vault toilet or semi-permanent Portable Toilet is determined by the Health Officer to provide the safest and most acceptable method of sewage disposal.
+The vault toilet shall be maintained by a public entity or by the property owner, who shall be required to maintain a service contract with a licensed liquid waste hauler.